digital-asset/daml/docs/source/json-api/index.rst

 A status code of ``200`` indicates a successful readiness check.

-This is an unauthenticated endpoint intended to be used as a liveness probe.
+This is an unauthenticated endpoint intended to be used as a readiness probe.
 It validates both the ledger connection as well as the database connection.